-SEO Research Suite database: Hundreds of search related papers and patents (Google, Microsoft) ... every SEO should know!
+SEO Research Suite database: Hundreds of SEO and LLMO related papers and patents (Google, Microsoft, OpenAI) ... every SEO should know!

 Here you can find a database of hundreds of search related active patents and papers.
 The patents and papers are tagged by SEO and LLMO/GEO related topics, steps of the information retrieval process and the probabilty they could be used nowadays or in the future.